 Fair Values-The Company is required to disclose fair value information with regard to its financial instruments, whether or not recognized in the consolidated balance sheets, for which it is practical to estimate fair value.
 The Financial Accounting Standards Board ("FASB") guidance defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants on the measurement date.
 The Company determines the estimated fair values of financial assets and liabilities based on a hierarchy that distinguishes between market participant assumptions based on market data obtained from sources independent of the Company and the Company's own assumptions about market participant assumptions.
-The Company determined the carrying values of its cash and cash equivalents; net investment in sales-type leases; Ground Lease receivables; restricted cash; deferred operating lease income receivable; deferred expenses and other assets, net; and accounts payable, accrued expenses, and other liabilities approximated their fair values.
-The Company determined the fair value of its debt obligations, net as of March 31, 2020 and December 31, 2019 was approximately \$1.5 billion and \$1.4 billion, respectively, and is classified as Level 3 within the fair value hierarchy.
+The Company determined the carrying values of its cash and cash equivalents; net investment in sales-type leases; Ground Lease receivables and restricted cash approximated their fair values.
+The Company determined the fair value of its debt obligations, net as of June 30, 2020 and December 31, 2019 was approximately \$1.5 billion and \$1.4 billion, respectively, and is classified as Level 3 within the fair value hierarchy.